sylee0129/prac3/README.md

-This is README file fo for hello.java
+This is README file fo for hello.java first commit